Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/What's Next For J?.md

 So that is what is next for [[J]].

-Jordan's Final Report explains it all: [[EXISTENTIAL THREAT - Are You Curious What Lurks Behind The Veil?]].
+Jordan's Final Report explains: [[EXISTENTIAL THREAT - Are You Curious What Lurks Behind The Veil?]].

 ___
 **Our simple invitation is this:**